-Turnover is recognised at the fair value of the consideration received or receivable for goods provided in the normal course of business, and is shown net of VAT.
+Turnover is recognised at the fair value of the consideration received or receivable for services provided in the normal course of business.
+Turnover represents income receivable for rent in the period.

 1.4 Tangible fixed assets

 Tangible fixed assets are initially measured at cost and subsequently measured at cost or valuation, net of depreciation and any impairment losses.